Victor Emmanuel II Monument: General description

 The Vittoriano is on the Capitoline Hill, in the symbolic centre of ancient Rome, and is connected to the modern one thanks to roads that radiate from Piazza Venezia.

 Its design is a neoclassical interpretation of the Roman Forum.
-It features stairways, Corinthian columns, fountains, an equestrian sculpture of Victor Emmanuel II, and two statues of the goddess Victoria riding on quadrigas.
+It features stairways, Corinthian columns, fountains, an equestrian statue of Victor Emmanuel II, and two statues of the goddess Victoria riding on quadrigas.
 On its summit is a majestic portico characterized by a long colonnade and two imposing propylaea, one dedicated to the "unity of the homeland", and the other to the "freedom of the citizens", concepts metaphorically linked to the figure of Victor Emmanuel II.

 The base houses the museum of Italian unification, and in 2007 a lift was added to the structure, allowing visitors to access the roof for 360-degree views of Rome.
 This terrace, which is the highest of the monument, can also be reached via 196 steps that start from the portico.

 The structure is 135 m wide, 130 m deep, and 70 m high.
 If the quadrigae and Winged Victorys are included, the height reaches 81 m.
 It has a total area of 17550 m2 and possesses, due to the conspicuous development of the interior spaces, a floor area of 717000 m2.

 One of the architecturally predominant elements of the Vittoriano are the external staircases, which constitute in the complex 243 steps, and the portico on the top of the monument, which is inserted between two lateral propylaea.
 The entrance stairway is 41 m wide and 34 m long, the terrace of the Altar of the Fatherland is 66 m wide.
 The maximum depth of the Vittoriano underground reaches 17 m below street level.
 The colonnade is formed by columns 15 m high and the length of the porch is 72 m.

 The Basilica of Santa Maria in Ara Coeli.
 The Vittoriano can be seen on the left.

 The allegories of the monument mostly represent the virtues and feelings, very often rendered as personifications, also according to the canons of the neoclassical style, which animate the Italians during the Italian unification, or from the revolutions of 1820 to the capture of Rome (1870), through which national unity was achieved.
 Due to the complex process of unification undertaken by Victor Emmanuel II throughout the second half of the 19th century, the Italians gave him the epithet of Father of the Fatherland (Padre della Patria).
 The only non-allegorical work is the equestrian statue of Victor Emmanuel II, which is the architectural centre of the Vittoriano.